gildorwang/RetryHelper/README.md

 Change Log
 ==========
+### v2.1.0 (2018/5/30)
+* Support passing exception type to `UntilNoException`
+* Allow `OnFailure`, `OnSuccess` and `OnTimeout` callbacks to take no parameter
+* Fixed a bug that if multiple callbacks of the same type are registered with async retry tasks, only the last one is awaited
+* Replaced `Thread.Sleep` with `Task.Delay` for `AsyncRetryTask`
+* Made `Extensions.MakeFunc` obsolete which should not have been public

 ### v2.0.0 (2018/5/17)
 * Support asynchronous operations, conditions and callbacks (`async`/`await` keywords)
 * Updated target framework to .NET 4.5
-* Fixed a bug that `OnFailure` is not respected if not registed last
+* Fixed a bug that `OnFailure` is not respected if not registered last

 LICENSE